 Frazer John decided to partner with The Gym Group to provide a number of benefits for our team from specially designed classes to discounted memberships.
 Having a fitness programme in the workplace that includes things like gym memberships or exercise classes is a great way to encourage your employees to give themselves that natural endorphin boost and motivate them in their work.

 Exercising on a regular basis actually changes your body on a cellular level, increasing your energy levels, while boosting your cells and the energy production in the brain.

-Not only do you feel more alert and energised, your mind is literally running more efficiently, which increases the cognitive power of your mind.
+Not only do you feel more alert and energised, but your mind is literally running more efficiently, which increases the cognitive power of your mind.

 Even short bursts of regular exercise can sharpen your awareness, and studies have shown that businesses who invest in health and fitness programmes reap the benefits of increased levels of certain brain chemicals required for performing higher functions including multi-tasking, memory, and problem-solving.

 Exercise is actually kind of magic, triggering a process called neurogenesis, the generation of new neurons which raise BDNF (brain-derived neurotrophic factor) levels in the brain.
 This is great because it not only protects the existing neurons in the brain, ensuring you retain your current levels of cognitive function, the reparative effect it has can give you an improved sense of clarity.